MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/overview-patterns-solution-examples.md

 ---
-title: Hybrid patterns and solution examples for Azure and Azure Stack
+title: Hybrid patterns and solution examples for Azure and Azure Stack Hub
-description: An overview of hybrid patterns and solution examples for learning and building hybrid solutions on Azure and Azure Stack.
+description: An overview of hybrid patterns and solution examples for learning and building hybrid solutions on Azure and Azure Stack Hub.
 author: BryanLa
 ms.topic: overview
 ms.date: 11/05/2019